A Survey of Natural Language Generation: Text Abbreviation

 where $\tau$ is a temperature hyper-parameter.
 Then a cascaded learning framework is proposed to make the ranking more effective, which divides the ranking process into two stages to reduce the candidates.

-Recently, Seq2Seq model is widely adopted due to its overwhelming performance.
-Gao \textit{et al.} \cite{gao2019generating} express the task as a sequence-to-sequence learning problem based on a hierarchical encoder-decoder network.
+Recently, deep learning-based models are widely adopted due to its overwhelming performance.
+For example, Chung \textit{et al.} \cite{chung2020a-bert-based} utilize the BERT model to generate distractor with the auto-regressive mechanism in a multi-tasking architecture.
+Additionally, Gao \textit{et al.} \cite{gao2019generating} express the task as a sequence-to-sequence learning problem based on a hierarchical encoder-decoder network.
 In this model, static and dynamic attention mechanisms are adopted on the top of the hierarchical encoding structure, and a question-based initializer is used as the start point to generate distractors in the decoder.
 The question $q$, the answer $a$ and the word vectors in the $i$-th sentence $(\mathbf{w}_{i,1}, ..., \mathbf{w}_{i,m})$ are first encoded via three separate bidirectional LSTM networks into $(\mathbf{q}_1, ..., \mathbf{q}_l)$, $(\mathbf{a}_1, ..., \mathbf{a}_k)$, and $(\mathbf{h}_{i, 1}^e, ..., \mathbf{h}_{i, m})$.
 Then another bidirectional LSTM is applied on the encoded word representations to derive the contextualized sentence representation $(\mathbf{u}_1, ..., \mathbf{u}_n)$, and an average pooling layer is applied to derive their entire representations $\mathbf{q}$, $\mathbf{a}$, and $\mathbf{s}_i$.
 After that, the static attention distribution $\gamma_i$ can be derived through a matching layer and a normalization layer as:

 In the decoder size, the decoder generates the hidden state $\mathbf{h}_t^d$ at the $t$-th time step through an LSTM network.
 Then the sentence-level and word-level dynamic attention $\beta_i$ and $\alpha_{i,j}$ are formulated as: